 Currently, PESCI via video conference is only available through our Tasmania faculty.

-Video conference applicants are required to source a meeting room with video conferencing facilities, and bears all cost associated with video conferencing facility.
+Video conference candidates are required to source a meeting room with video conferencing facilities, and bears all cost associated with video conferencing facility.

-Applicants will need to provide to the College the following:
+Candidates will need to provide to the RACGP the following: